-Where To See Manatees In Marco Island – Complete Guide
+Where To See Manatees In Marco Island – 2024 Guide

 Best Places To See Manatees In Marco Island

-You have a great chance of seeing manatees in Marco Island.
+You have a great chance of seeing manatees in Marco Island as there is a resident population of manatees that live there year round.

 1. Ten Thousand Islands

-The best place to see manatees in Marco Island is at the Ten Thousand Islands where you are almost guaranteed to see them.
+I found that, by far, the best place to see manatees in Marco Island was at the Ten Thousand Islands where you are basically guaranteed to see them.

 Ten Thousand Islands is a chain of islands and mangrove islets that lie just off the coast of southwest Florida.